margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 You have it all within baby
 I believe in you
 I see the good in you
 I know who you are down deep

+A real woman would say go for it, do it, it's yours There's something great and insightful reflected in you You have it all within, my friend
+I care for you
+I see the light in you
+I know who you are down deep

 ## If you could do one thing every day for the rest of your life, what would it be, and why? ##